integrii/flaggy/README.md

     testCommand [subcommandA|subcommandB|subcommandC] [testPositionalA] [testPositionalB]

   Positional Variables:
-    testPositionalA - (Required) Test positional A does some things with a positional value. testPositionalB - Test positional B does some less than serious things with a positional value.
+    testPositionalA - (Required) Test positional A does some things with a positional value. (default: defaultValue) testPositionalB - Test positional B does some less than serious things with a positional value.

   Subcommands: